 Study Guide for Adult Health Nursing,8th Edition

-Corresponding to the chapters in Cooper and Gosnell’s Adult Health Nursing, 8th Edition, this study guide helps you learn, understand, and apply the fundamentals of LPN/LVN medical-surgical nursing.
+Corresponding to the chapters in Cooper and Gosnell’s Adult Health Nursing, 8th Edition, this study guide helps students learn, understand, and apply the fundamentals of LPN/LVN medical-surgical nursing.
 Hundreds of labeling, matching, and fill-in-the-blank questions are included.
-It also includes critical thinking questions based on clinical scenarios, and multiple-choice and alternate-format questions to help you review for the NCLEX-PN® examination.
+It also includes critical thinking questions based on clinical scenarios, and multiple-choice and alternate-format questions to help students review for the NCLEX-PN® examination.

 - An increased emphasis on critical thinking and clinical scenarios prepares you more effectively for the NCLEX-PN® examination, with more NCLEX-style alternate-format type questions and more critical thinking activities.